comptoolsres/comptoolsres.github.io/software.md

 To complete this course, you will need a computer.
 It does not have to be anything fancy or have any particular operating system.

 For students enrolled in the course at UF, you will do most of your work on the universities computer cluster, HiPerGator.
 An account will be created for you and we will walk through everything in class, so don't worry.
 There are still some applications that will make it easier to work as noted below.

+You will need a reliable internet connection for the course.
+During Summer 2020, all course meetings will be on Zoom, so you should have a web cam and microphone.
+Your internet service should support video conferencing.

 ### For people not enrolled in the course